Sacek073/raspberry-pi-project/README.md

 ## Data Sending
 - If it is possible to send the `.json` payload with MQTT we will prepare the payload with the C++ code on the RPI.
 - The data will be sent once in 15 minutes.
+- Send also the timezone (setting is in mobile app).

 ## Data Store